wellybob/foscamcameraviewer/README.md

 # foscamcameraviewer
-an HTML/JS app runs in browser.
-Handle remote Foscam IP camera pictures It is a pet project, last update in 2015.
+an HTML/JS app runs in Firefox browser.
+Handles remote Foscam IP camera pictures.
+Originally it is a Firefox OS app.
+It wast last updated in 2015.